jaimeiniesta/openmaize-phoenix/README.md

   * set the `current_user` variable with the information stored in the token
   * if there is no user, `current_user` will be set to nil

+### Optional dependency

+This example uses a password strength checker which is an optional dependency of Openmaize.
+If you don't want to use this, just remove the line `{:not_qwerty123, "~> 1.0"}` from the deps in the mix.exs file.

 ## Installation

 Follow these instructions to install this Phoenix app: